Healing Properties of Turquoise

 Chalk turquoise is (debatably) a kind of reconstituted turquoise–debatable because it is made from a mineral that is the same as turquoise but minus the copper that gives turquoise it’s blue color.
 It is white, chalky, and is stabilized and dyed various bright colors.

-Oyster turquoise consists of bits of turquoise, oyster shell, and copper that are fused together into a solid mass in a way that attempts to mimic a natural mineral.
+Oyster turquoise or Copper turquoise consists of bits of turquoise, oyster shell, and copper that are fused together into a solid mass in a way that attempts to mimic a natural mineral.
 The resulting conglomerate is then cut and shaped to use in jewelry.
 The material was inspired by the work of indigenous American artists who make jewelry combining turquoise and inlays of shell from the spiny oyster.

 Mojave turquoise is a reconstituted turquoise with an added bronze metal matrix.